-Cascading enables an user to build complex workflows easily on Flink and other execution engines.
-Cascading on Flink is build by dataArtisans and Driven, Inc. See Fabian Hueske’s Flink Forward talk for more details.
+Cascading enables a user to build complex workflows easily on Flink and other execution engines.
+Cascading on Flink is built by dataArtisans and Driven, Inc. See Fabian Hueske’s Flink Forward talk for more details.

 Alluxio is an open-source memory-speed virtual distributed storage that enables applications to efficiently share data and access data across different storage systems in a unified namespace.
 Here is an example of using Flink to access data through Alluxio.

 Python Examples on Flink

 A collection of examples using Apache Flink’s Python API.

 A small WordCount example on how to write a Flink program in Clojure.